kubecost/docs/install-and-configure/advanced-configuration/eks-optimized/aws-amp-integration.md

 ### Federated architecture

-To support the large-scale infrastructure of over 100 clusters, Kubecost leverages a [Federated ETL architecture](/install-and-configure/install/multi-cluster/federated-etl/federated-etl.md).
+To support the large-scale infrastructure (over 100 clusters), Kubecost leverages a [Federated ETL architecture](/install-and-configure/install/multi-cluster/federated-etl/federated-etl.md).
 In addition to Amazon Prometheus Workspace, Kubecost stores its data in a streamlined format (ETL) and ships this to a central S3 bucket.
 Kubecost's ETL data is a computed cache based on Prometheus's metrics, from which users can perform all possible Kubecost queries.
 By storing the ETL data on an S3 bucket, this integration offers resiliency to your cost allocation data, improves the performance and enables high availability architecture for your Kubecost setup.

 ## Support

-see the (troubleshooting section)[#trou] if you run into any errors while setting up the integration.
+See the [troubleshooting section](aws-amp-integration.md#troubleshooting) if you run into any errors while setting up the integration.
 For support from AWS, you can submit a support request through your existing [AWS support contract](https://aws.amazon.com/contact-us/).

 ## Add recording rules (optional)

 You can add these recording rules to improve the performance.
 Recording rules allow you to precompute frequently needed or computationally expensive expressions and save their results as a new set of time series.
 Querying the precomputed result is often much faster than running the original expression every time it is needed.
-Follow [these instructions](https://docs.aws.amazon.com/prometheus/latest/userguide/AMP-Ruler.html) to add the following rules:
+Follow [these AWS instructions](https://docs.aws.amazon.com/prometheus/latest/userguide/AMP-Ruler.html) to add the following rules:

 {% code overflow="wrap" %}
 ```yaml